openstack/tempest/doc/source/test_removal.rst

 Exceptions to this procedure
 ----------------------------

-For the most part all Tempest test removals have to go through this procedure there are a couple of exceptions though:
+For the most part, all Tempest test removals have to go through this procedure there are a couple of exceptions though:

 #.
 The class of testing has been decided to be outside the scope of Tempest.